Let's make sure we know each other!

 Work through Week 2 of the Learning Online: Communicating and Collaborating course.
 It should take around 2 hours to complete.

-You need to submit your comments in threads on Slack not in the comments section on Future Learn.
+In each of the Have your say sections, write your comments in a thread on Slack not in the comments section on Future Learn.